 - “You need to wait at least a day before washing your hair after coloring.”

 There’s no myth-busting this one—it’s quite true.
-You should always wait at least 24 hours to wash hair after coloring because the product needs time to set into hair.
-That is, immediately after coloring it is best to rinse and wash with our Color Protecting Shampoo and Conditioner included in the kit.
-But in the day or two after coloring–washing too soon can pull the recently applied color out of hair, so we recommend getting to know that shower cap a little better and waiting to wash—24 hours if you must, but try giving that hair color some bonus time and wait 48-72 hours for that first post-color shampoo.
+When your hair color has finished processing, immediately wash it out with the Color Protecting Shampoo and Conditioner included in your kit.
+However, after that inital washing, it is best to wait at least 24 hours to wash hair again because the product needs time to set into hair.
+Washing too soon, particularly with a clarifying shampoo, can pull the recently applied color out of hair, so we recommend waiting to wash—24 hours if you must, but try giving that hair color some bonus time and wait 48-72 hours for that first post-color shampoo.